minghl/Angular_YTB/Ng.md

     - RxJs is an library for writing Reactive Programming
     - Observables are stream of data to which we can subscribe
     - Using RxJs itself not http

 - http methods
   - API Interaction
     - Performing CRUD operation using HttpClient
     - Error Handling
   - http request
     - dummy api

 - RxJs Operators

   - ShareReplay
     - catch the request so dont have to make the call again, 减少相同request的发送次数
       - We cant modify the stream after we subscribe to it, stream can be modified inside a function that function is known as pipe, pipe can do anything to manipulate with your data
       - we are going to repeat or replay the last one record which we have received
   - CatchError
   - Map operators

 - Http Interceptors

 - APP_INITIALIZERS

+## Async pipe

+Make it possible to manage the subscription for us what in case I have to do it myself

+Async pipe will unwrap that object and it will give you the data

+Avoid multiple async pipes into same stream

+- DatePipe
+- UpperCasePipe
+- LowerCasePipe
+- CurrencyPipe
+- DecimalPipe
+- PercentPipe
+- JsonPipe
+- SlicePipe
+- AsyncPipe